SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 > Failed asserting that two strings are equal

 Hmm...
 Ah Ha!
 My copy and paste skills are a bit weak.
 I missed `/issue` at the end of the URL.
 Add that.
 Let's see if that was the trick:

 ```terminal-silent
 ./vendor/bin/phpunit
 ```

 Umm...
 Yes!
 We're green all day.
 But best of all, the tests confirm we're using the correct URL and HTTP method when we call GitHub.

 But...
 What if we actually wanted to call GitHub *more* that just once?
 Or... we wanted to assert that it was not called at all?
 PHPUnit has us covered.
-There are a handful of other methods we can all.
+There are a handful of other methods we can call.
 For example, change `once()` to `never()`.

 And watch what happens now: